pradeepmadanagopalan-hash/SOTIF-AEB-Monte-Carlo-Analysis/README.md

   - This finally results in an **unknown hazard percenatge of 0.00%**.

-  - Although the final hazardous scenario rate increased slightly to **13.1%**, this reflects a key principle of SOTIF: the objective is not necessarily to eliminate all hazards, but to ensure that hazardous scenarios are identified, understood, documented, and mitigated.
-These 13.1% of hazards are identified, understood and docuemnted.
+  - Although the final hazardous scenario rate increases slightly to **13.1%**, this reflects a key principle of SOTIF: the objective is not necessarily to eliminate all hazards, but to ensure that hazardous scenarios are identified, understood, documented and mitigated.
+These 13.1% of hazards are identified, understood and documented.
 Mitigation of these hazards in not within the scope of this repo.

 <table>